 - Pet food

-- Cleaning supply, paper or other household supplies
+- Cleaning supplies, paper or other household supplies

 - Hygiene items and cosmetics